Pros and Cons of 529 College Savings Plans

 Limited investment flexibility

 In some ways, 529 plans resemble a typical 401(k) plan.
 You are limited to the investment options within the plan.
-In the better plans, these options are low cost and sufficient in number to build a good mix of investments.
+In the better plans, these options are low-cost and sufficient in number to build a good mix of investments.

-However, unlike a 401(k) in which you can usually make changes whenever you like, the frequency of changes to the selections in a given 529 plan are limited.
+However, unlike a 401(k) in which you can usually make changes whenever you like, the frequency of changes to the selections in a given 529 plan is limited.
 If an additional change is desired, you would need to move the funds to another state’s plan.

 Complexities